ethereum/consensus-specs/specs/networking/p2p-interface.md

 The range `[4, 127]` is RESERVED for future usage.

-This MUST be encoded as a single SSZ-field.
-The response consists of a single `response_chunk`.
+The request/response MUST be encoded as a single SSZ-field.

+The response MUST consist of a single `response_chunk`.

 #### BeaconBlocksByRange